Transaction signing

 Swagger endpoint URL Description

-[Authority URL]/ transactionsigning/swagger/index.html The swagger description of the available Signaturgruppen Broker Transaction Signing API
+[Authority URL]/ transactionsigning/api/swagger/index.html The swagger description of the available Signaturgruppen Broker Transaction Signing API

 Authorization towards Signtext API